-(1) See Note 3 - Fair Value Hierarchy for Investments for summary geographic location of portfolio companies.

-(2) Control investments are defined by the Investment Company Act of 1940, as amended ("1940 Act") as investments in which more than 25% of the voting securities are owned or where the ability to nominate greater than 50% of the board representation is maintained.
-As of June 30, 2012, the Company did not own any Control investments.

-(3) Affiliate investments are defined by the 1940 Act as investments in which between 5% and 25% of the voting securities are owned and the investments are not classified as Control investments.
-As of June 30, 2012, the Company did not own any Control investments.
-As of June 30, 2012, the Company did not own any Affiliate investments.

-(4) Non-Control/Non-Affiliate investments are defined by the 1940 Act as investments that are neither Control investments nor Affiliate investments.

-(5) Principal is net of payments.
-Cost is net of payments.

-(6) Index based floating interest rate is subject to contractual minimum interest rates.

-(7) Investment is not a qualifying asset as defined under Section 55(a) of the 1940 Act.
-Qualifying assets must represent at least 70% of total assets at the time of acquisition of any non-qualifying assets.
+- (1) See Note 3 Fair Value Hierarchy for Investments for summary geographic location of portfolio companies. - (2) Control investments are defined by the Investment Company Act of 1940, as amended ("1940 Act") as investments in which more than 25% of the voting securities are owned or where the ability to nominate greater than 50% of the board representation is maintained.
+As of September 30, 2012, the Company did not own any Control investments. - (3) Affiliate investments are defined by the 1940 Act as investments in which between 5% and 25% of the voting securities are owned, or an investment in an investment company's investment adviser, and the investments are not classified as Control investments. - (4) Non-Control/Non-Affiliate investments are defined by the 1940 Act as investments that are neither Control investments nor Affiliate investments. - (5) Principal is net of payments.
+Cost is net of payments. - Index based floating interest rate is subject to contractual minimum interest rates. - (7) The investment is not a qualifying asset under the 1940 Act.
+A BDC may not acquire any asset other than qualifying assets unless, at the time the acquisition is made, qualifying assets represent at least 70% of the BDC's total assets. - (8) For accounting purposes, the Purchase Transaction described in Note 2 Basis of Presentation and Summary of Significant Accounting Policies Investment Classification has been accounted for as secured loan to Main Street Capital Corporation.
+For purposes of this schedule, the investments collateralizing the secured loan are reported individually.

+See notes to the financial statements.
-HMS Income LLC

-Schedule of Investments As of December 31, 2011 (dollars in thousands)
+HMS Income LLC Schedule of Investments As of December 31, 2011 (dollars in thousands)